Apothecary Diaries Inspired Hairpin

 Complete flatness between the two halves to prevent flashing (where metal can spill out the middle parting line of the flask)

-also it should have enough space to fit a basin and sprue (where you pour the metal in)
+Enough space/ depth to fit a basin and sprue (where you pour the metal in)

 Given the volume of petrobond sand I had available, I quickly realized I would have to resize my box to be wayyyy smaller.
 So that’s why it looks kinda weird and one side is indented.
 Cutting the wood with a hand saw was the most annoying and painful thing ever.
-You can’t really cut fully straight if you’re not careful and I also didn’t have a vice… so it kept slipping and I had to use my bag of sand to keep it from moving.
+You can’t really cut fully straight if you’re not careful and I also didn’t have a vice… so it kept slipping and I had to use a bag of sand to weigh it down and keep it from moving.
 PLEASE buy a vice next time.
 After I cut the pieces, I used wood glue to stick everything together, because my screws were not really fitting- they would expand and cause the wood to split which was not good.
 I think I needed to drill guiding holes or something beforehand instead of going straight for the screw.

 The size was still enough to maintain good distance between everything, so that was okay

-next, I used a 300 mesh sift to start sifting small pieces of petrobond on top.
+Next, I used a 300 mesh sift to start sifting small pieces of petrobond on top.
 This is so that you can ensure there’s no big gaps close to the pattern and you get the most detail possible.
-To pack the sand, I 3D printed a custom sized sand rammer to fit my flask as well as some other tools to help me make the sprue and the riser
+To pack the sand, I 3D printed a custom sized sand rammer to fit my flask as well as some other tools to help me make the sprue and the riser.

 Credit: Sand rammer 3D model by @Paul'sGarage